 The management considers that the carrying amount of financial assets and financial liabilities recognised at amortised cost in the consolidated balance sheet approximates their fair value.

-- \ Level 1 Quoted price in an active market. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 Unobservable inputs for the asset or liability.
+Level 2 - Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.

+Level 3 - Unobservable inputs for the asset or liability.